Improving variable selection properties with data integration and transfer learning: Oracle externally-informed penalties

-We can now state our main theorem on the strong variable selection consistency of $\hat{S}^{b}$.
-The result holds for either fixed or diverging $p_j-s_j$ and $s_j$. \begin{thm} Under Assumptions~\hyperlink{lab:A1}{A1}, \hyperlink{lab:A6}{A6} and, \hyperlink{lab:A7}{A7}, we have
+Assumption~\hyperlink{lab:A1}{A1} sets a lower-bound the block penalties $\kappa_j$, whereas Assumption~\hyperlink{lab:A2}{A2} imposes a beta-min condition on the block-wise signal strengths $\beta_{\min,j}^*$.
+In the simplest orthonormal setting where $\bX^{\top}\bX=n\I_p$, the quantity $\rho(\bX)=1$.
+More generally, $\rho(\bX)\ge 0$ measures the correlation between truly active variables $\bX_S$ and other variable sets $\bX_M$.
+For further discussion see, e.g.,~\cite{infotheowainwright}.
+Our proofs allow slightly weaker conditions, but we present~\hyperlink{lab:A1}{A1}--\hyperlink{lab:A2}{A2} in this form to facilitate interpretation and comparison with existing results.

+We next state our main theorems on strong variable selection consistency of $\hat{S}^{ei}$ and the associated rates.
+In Theorem~\ref{prop:fullrecovreg}, the constants $\delta\in(0,1)$ and $\gamma^*\in(1/2,1)$ should be taken arbitrarily close to 1 and $1/2$, respectively.
+After presenting these results, we examine the tightness of Assumptions \hyperlink{lab:A1}{A1}–\hyperlink{lab:A2}{A2} relative to necessary conditions for selection consistency.